 Surfaces -- Replaced or repaired when safety is a concern and when budget is available.

 Repairs - Should be done when safety or function is in question.
+All areas should be cautioned off for public safety.

-Inspections--Once per month.
+Inspections--Once every other week

-Floral plantings -- None, may have wildflowers, perennials, flowering trees or shrubs in place.
+Annual plantings -- None, may have wildflowers, perennials, flowering trees or shrubs in place.

 Rest rooms--When present, five times per week.
+Restroom maintenance may be completed by a contractor or City staff.

 Special features-- Minimum maintenance to allow safe use.

-Mode V
+Level 5

 High visitation natural areas--usually associated with large urban or regional parks.
 Size and user frequency may dictate resident maintenance staff.
 Road, pathway or trail systems relatively well developed.